Smartphone Apps for Travelers

 Maps and Navigation

-The iPhone app OffMaps (pay) will store multiple maps for later use.
+With the help of mapping apps, you can get navigate Europe more easily than ever.
+Google Maps, Here WeGo, and Navmii (free) will store multiple maps for later use.
 You need an Internet connection to download maps, but once that's done, the maps are accessible anywhere.
-Google Maps for Android phones have a similar capability that lets you download and cache (save) several maps for use offline (free).
-For much more fully featured GPS apps for your mobile phone, check out those from TomTom, Garmin, and other GPS device makers, though European maps for these tend to be very expensive.
+These apps give you turn-by-turn directions without a data connection.
+For much more fully featured GPS apps for your mobile phone, check out those from TomTom, Garmin, and other GPS device makers, though European maps for these can be pricey.

 Keeping in Touch